samuelillopalasbbys/5932890-sands-python/readme.md

 # Mid-term Project: Signals and Systems (Python)

 ## Description
-This project shows how to generate and manipulate simple signals using Python and NumPy.
+This project shows how to generate and manipulate simple signals using Python and NumPy
-It is designed for a **mid-term evaluation** in a Signals and Systems course.
+It is designed for a **mid-term evaluation** in a Signals and Systems course

 The code includes:
 - Functions to generate signals (sine)